 At times, attention may play a small role.
 A child may not be talking because he or she is too busy being busy!!

 If this is the case, you may want to encourage speech and language development during some “heavy lifting” tasks.
 Literally….heavy lifting!
-Have your child move “heavy (relative for their strength)” blocks or buckets of water while trying some language elicitation techniques.
+Have your child move “heavy (relative to their strength)” blocks or buckets of water while trying some language elicitation techniques.
 You can build a fort or water plants and work on language at the same time!
 A busy child will exert their excess energy during the “heavy lifting” task and then will be able to attend to speech and language development

 You can also work on speech and language development during meals.
-At mealtime, a child has to sit and attend for a few minutes as least!
+At mealtime, a child has to sit and attend for a few minutes at least!
 Refer to this our page for ideas to try.

 For more, first word ideas, don’t forget to check out Toddler Talk!

 At this age, things get a bit trickier to decipher whether a child is having behavioral issues, attention deficits, and/or a speech delay.
 It is possible to have more than one, but sometimes, one can look like the other.

 As a parent or professional, you need to consider

 At this age, standardized assessment can come in handy.
 Standardized assessments are normed based on age and look at speech and language skills in isolation.

 Okay...let’s say the child does well on the standardized testing, yeah!
 This means, most likely, their breakdowns in communication at home or school may be due behavioral or attention deficits….NOT speech or language deficits.

 You need to know….does a child know their stuff?